osuosl/timesync/source/draft_errors.rst

 2. Server Error
 ---------------

-A generic catch-all for when there is a server error outside of the client"s control.
+A generic catch-all for when there is a server error outside of the client's control.
 This may be the result of an uncaught exception, a database error, or any other condition which renders the server unable to process a valid request.
 Note that in a production environment, ``text`` may be empty to avoid disclosing